SAGE like Forrest Gump

 Each BOMARC missile used a rocket booster to get airborne and a ramjet to cruise at high altitude under SAGE control to the vicinity of its target.
 It then used its Doppler radar to locate the target aircraft more accurately so that it could dive at it and detonate.
-BOMARCs were based in hardened structures and, when given a launch command from SAGE, sent via land lines, the roof would roll back, the missile would erect, and if it received a complete set of initial guidance commands within about 5 minutes, it would launch in the specified direction, then be controlled by a packet radio system.
+BOMARCs were based in hardened structures and, when given a launch command from SAGE, sent via land lines, the roof would roll back, the missile would erect, and if it had received a complete set of initial guidance commands, it would launch in the specified direction, then be controlled by a packet radio system.

 It was clearly important to ensure that the electronic guidance systems in these missiles were working properly, so the Boeing engineers included a test feature that would generate a set of synthetic launch commands so that the missile electronics could be tested for correct operation.
 When in test mode, of course, the normal sequence of erecting and launching the missile was suppressed.

 However when we reviewed the BOMARC launch control system, one of our engineers noticed a rather serious defect.
-If the launch command system was tested, each missile would be in a state of readiness for launch and, if the "Test" switch was then returned to the "Operate" position without individually resetting the control systems in each missile that had been tested, they would all immediately erect and launch!
+If the launch command system was tested, each missile would be in a state of readiness for launch.
+If the "Test" switch was then returned to the "Operate" position without individually resetting the control systems in each missile that had been tested, they would all immediately erect and launch!
 Needless to say, that “feature” was modified soon after we mentioned it to Boeing.
 The fact that it had not been noticed by the manufacturer suggested that safety oversight of their engineering practices was inadequate.
-Boing naturally fixed that soon after we mentioned it to them.

 Another problem showed up in the packet radio system used to guide both manned interceptors and missiles.
 The packet formats were carefully specified for each kind of command, principally heading, altitude and speed, and the creation of the ground transmitter and airborne receivers were assigned to two different contractors, but when the system was tested it didn’t work.
 It turned out that the specifications neglected to specify whether the high or low order bits were to be transmitted first and the two contractors made different assumptions.
 That too got fixed, at some expense.